section-engineering-education/engineering-education/content/articles/federated-learning-using-tensorflow-federated/index.md

 2. TFF saves effort

-It is designed to mitigate pain points that we developers face when developing our own federated learning systems.
+It is designed to mitigate the pain points that we developers face when developing our own federated learning systems.
 Some of these pain points include interleaving the different types of logic, the global vs local perspective on communication, and tension between the order of construction vs. execution.

 3. TFF has many extensions.

-Differential privacy, compression and quantization are some of the few extensions available in TFF.
+Differential privacy, compression, and quantization are some of the few extensions available in TFF.

 #### TensorFlow federated layers